-Unlike most planets in our solar system, Mercury has no rings nor does it have any moons.
-Since it is so close to the sun, it has an extremely harsh environment, sharing a lot of similarities with our Moon.
-Mercury is a terrestrial planet with an extemely very thin atmosphere composed of oxygen, helium, potassium, sodium, and hydrogen.
+Unlike most planets in our solar system, Mercury has no rings, nor does it have any moons.
+Since it is so close to the Sun, it has an extremely harsh environment, sharing many similarities with our Moon.
+Mercury is a terrestrial planet with an exceptionally very thin atmosphere composed of oxygen, helium, potassium, sodium, and hydrogen.
 Because Mercury has little to no atmosphere, when it is “daylight” on Mercury, the temperature can get above 800 degrees Fahrenheit.
-“Nighttime” is the extreme opposite with temperatures that can get below -290 degrees Fahrenheit.
+“Nighttime” is the extreme opposite, with temperatures that can get below -290 degrees Fahrenheit.

-Galileo was the first to observe the planet with the help of a telescope back in the 17th century.
+Galileo was the first to observe the planet with a telescope back in the 17th century.
 However, his telescope wasn’t strong enough to view different phases of Mercury.
-In 1639 it was discovered that the planet actually orbited around the Sun, as they were able to see how it would cross the face of the Sun.
+In 1639 it was discovered that the planet actually orbited around the Sun, as telescopes allowed us to see how it crossed the Sun’s face.

 On May 28, 1737, it was observed that Mercury and Venus occulted one another.
-This means that they lined up perfectly with one another and it was able to have been seen from Earth.
+This means that they lined up perfectly with one another, and it was able to have been seen from Earth.
 This only tends to happen every few centuries, and it hasn’t been seen or recorded since.
-The next time that this is supposed to happen, it should be in the year 2133.
+The next Mercury and Venus occultation will occur in 2133.

-The brightest or full phase appearance of Mercury is difficult for practical observation, because of the extreme proximity of the Sun.
-Mercury is best observed at quarter phases, although those phases are of lesser brightness.
-The quarter phases occur at greatest elongation east and west of the Sun.
+The brightest or full phase appearance of Mercury is difficult for practical observation because of the extreme proximity of the Sun.
+Mercury is best observed at quarter phases, although those phrases are of lesser brightness.
+The quarter phases occur at the greatest elongation east and west of the Sun.
 Mercury rises at its earliest before sunrise, and at greatest eastern elongation, it sets at its latest after sunset.

 Mercury can best be seen from the tropics and subtropics as opposed to higher latitudes on Earth.
 This is because the ecliptic (the Sun’s apparent path through the sky) intersects the horizon at a steep angle.
 At this point, Mercury is 10° above the horizon when the planet appears directly above the Sun and is at maximum elongation from the Sun at about 28°.
 Mercury remains visible after sunset up to the Sun being 18º, maximum.

 Craters on the surface come in all different kinds of shapes and sizes.
-There are really small ones, and then there are some that are several kilometers across.
-The largest crater that has been found has a diameter that has been measured as 1,550 kilometers.
+There are tiny ones, and then there are some that are several kilometers across.
+The most giant crater that has been found has a diameter that has been measured as 1,550 kilometers.

 Two different plains regions have been located on the planet.
 These plains are the first things that were observed on Mercury.
 They are the spaces that are in between all of the different craters.
-Many different factors help scientists understand that there used to be a lot of volcanic activity on this planet.
+Many various factors help scientists understand that there used to be much volcanic activity on this planet.

-All of these different ridges that are unique to Mercury are thought to have occurred after the planet was formed and the insides of had begun to cool.
-It looks as though the planet itself had begun to shrink, which caused those ridges.
+These different ridges that are unique to Mercury are thought to have occurred after the planet was formed and the insides had begun to cool.
+It looks as though the planet itself had started to shrink, which caused those ridges.

 The flybys that have happened over time have shown quite a bit about the surface of Mercury.
 There have been signs that point to volcanic activity, although none that are active.
 Many different shield volcanoes are located on this planet.
-There are also other, very complex compound volcanoes that have been found within craters on the surface.
+Other, very complex compound volcanoes have been found within craters on the surface.

 There isn’t much of an atmosphere on the planet.
-However, since there are solar winds which stir up many elements on the surface, there is an exosphere.
-Calcium, helium, hydroxide, magnesium, oxygen, potassium, along with water vapor are those elements that can help make up the exosphere.
+However, since solar winds stir up many elements on the surface, there is an exosphere.
+Calcium, helium, hydroxide, magnesium, oxygen, potassium, and water vapor are those elements that can help make up the exosphere.